nevingeorge/ALMA/README.md

 Line 3: limit on the number of equivalence queries to run

-Line 4: number of states (Q)
+Line 4: number of states

-Line 5: characters in the alphabet
+Line 5: alphabet

-Line 6: final states (F)
+Line 6: final states

 Line 7: number of transitions